zopefoundation/zc.relationship/src/zc/relationship/README.txt

 this, then you will want to use a filter based on the relationship tokens viewable by the current user as kept by the catalog index.

-If you are unable or unwilling to base relationship tokens, tokens must still be homogenous and immutable as described above for indexed values tokens.
+If you are unable or unwilling to use intid relationship tokens, tokens must still be homogenous and immutable as described above for indexed values tokens.

 The last argument is 'deactivateSets', which defaults to False.
 This is an optimization to try and keep relationship index searches from consuming too